VoiNetwork/voi-swarm/docs/migrating.md

     This command will do the following steps for you:

-    1. Duplicate telemetry settings, including existing telemetry name and GUID, without affecting rewards.
+    1. Duplicate telemetry settings, including existing telemetry name and GUID.
     2. Stop the host-based Voi and Algorand services
     3. Remove the Algorand debian package, to avoid conficts with the Voi Swarm setup
     3. Restart Voi Swarm